Skyfall – resurrecting and retro-fitting James Bond

 The opening of The Spy Who Loved Me does a lot to set the “Bond is back” tone of that movie, but it’s faintly bizarre that this pop-culture moment is an entirely separate prologue to a feature that came out later in the same year.
 All in all, Skyfall is significantly more introspective than this tongue-in-cheek daftness, with its all-star cameo and Moore-era cheekiness.

 In the main attraction, the theme of old vs new looms large, but it’s very strange after Casino Royale and Quantum Of Solace that the film seems to characterise Daniel Craig’s Bond as old.
-By rights, the real emphasis should be on Craig’s newly minted emotionally vulnerable hard-man suddenly being plunged into a world filled with anachronistic gadgets, eccentric villains, and random deadly animal enclosures.
+By rights, the film should centre Craig’s newly minted emotionally vulnerable hard-man, suddenly plunged into a world filled with anachronistic gadgets, eccentric villains, and random deadly animal enclosures.

 Instead, the film seems bent on treating Bond as a heritage property.
-Like Boyle’s Olympic opening ceremony, it holds 007 among British cultural landmarks like Turner’s “The Fighting Temeraire” or Tennyson’s “Ulysses”, but its interrogation of the character’s relevance is a thinly veiled evaluation of where the series stands in the modern blockbuster landscape.
+Like Boyle’s Olympic opening ceremony, it holds 007 among British cultural landmarks like Turner’s “The Fighting Temeraire” or Tennyson’s “Ulysses”.
+But when Skyfall interrogates the character’s relevance, it’s a thinly veiled evaluation of where the series stands in the modern blockbuster landscape.

-Amid the Britishness of it all, some reviewers have observed an Arthurian bent to the conception of Bond as a hero who dies and comes back again when England needs him.
-Also, Q has usually been equated to a Merlin figure, here reintroduced with a Whishaw performance that’s more Doctor Who than Desmond Llewelyn.
+Amid the Britishness of it all, some reviewers have observed an Arthurian bent to the conception of Craig’s Bond as a hero who dies and comes back again when England needs him.
+Silva is his Mordred, a dark and distant relation that Bardem embodies with gusto.
+Elsewhere, Q is a Merlin figure, and Whishaw’s performance is more Doctor Who than Desmond Llewelyn.

-This goes further in furnishing Bond with a Mordred figure in Silva, a dark relation of himself, and also having our hero repeatedly fall into and return from water.
+Further still, there’s a motif in this and the other Craig films where Bond repeatedly falls into and returns from water.
 It’s all a bit high-falutin’ for what amounts to a prestige remount of The World Is Not Enough, but it never gets lost in pretentiousness.
 (Give it one more film though.)

 SkyfallHand in hand with the nostalgia, there’s a faint whiff of embarrassment about a remembrance of Bond we haven’t actually seen in at least a decade at this point.
 For instance, Q’s “exploding pen” gag only goes as far back as GoldenEye, as if there isn’t loads of dodgier stuff that the series just spent two whole movies moving past, only for this one to reinstate a lot of it like armaments on a vintage Aston Martin.